flexera-public/policy_templates/compliance/aws/instances_without_fnm_agent_on_premise/README.md

 Once saved, note the report number in the URL field : ![Alt text][ReportNumber] you need it when activating the Policy for 'FlexNet Manager System Report ID'.

-1. Retrieve the API Token in FlexNet Manager System:
+1. Set Up user for FlexNet manager on-premise:
+    1. In your user management add the new user and assign it a password.
-    1. On the Account page - Select Create Account -> Service Account and fill in the form ![Alt text][CreateServeceAccount]
+    1. On the Account page - Select Create Account -> Service Account ![Alt text][CreateServeceAccount]
-    1. IMPORTANT: When you hit save you will see a API Token..
-This is the only time you will see it so you need to save it at this point ![Alt text][APIToken]
+    1. in the Account field; select the newly created account and fill in the form.
     1. Add the new account to the Role ___Webservice___ ![Alt text][WebServiceRole]

 __NOTE__: You can use a normal interactive user for the API credentials, but it is recommended to add a special service user for the API connection.